twongCMU/DominoTiling/README.md

    * 2 (manual continue): Display graphics and only progress when the user hits Enter.
 Be sure to resize the graphics window to show all of the tiles, and then be sure to return your mouse focus to the terminal window before hitting Enter on the keyboard
    * 3 (auto continue): Similar to manual continue but tiles are placed automatically every one second.
 Again, be sure to resize the graphics window to show all of the tiles.

+Python (2.x):
+     * > python domino.py
+     * The Python version has fewer features than the Java version.

 Benchmarks
 ----------
 <pre>